 These are pull factors, so-called because they pull employees away from your organization.
 Common pull factors include:

-- Enhanced salary offers: It’s a candidate-led the market, and employers are locked in an arms race with each other.
+- Job opportunities:: It’s a candidate-led the market, and employers are locked in an arms race with each other.
 Because it’s so hard to fill elite vacancies, employers have to head-hunt rival companies.
 That often means offering a temptingly rich total rewards package.

 - Personal factors: Things can happen in someone’s life that affects their work-life balance.
 For example, they may have a child, have to care for an unwell relative or return to education.
 If these circumstances clash with work, then they may begin to pull the employee away from their job.

 - Relocation: The average person moves house 11 or 12 times in their life.
 Even a small relocation can cause someone to think about searching for a new job, especially if the move means a longer commute.

 - Exciting opportunities: Sometimes, a chance to do something exciting becomes available.
 Maybe there’s a chance to manage a team or work on a cutting-edge project.
 It’s hard to resist the lure of a really great opportunity.